-ASPL User's Guide v 1.00
+ASPL User Guide v 1.00

 ASPL Scripting Language

-The ASPL interpreter provides a scripting language and it can parse, analyze, and execute the statement of an ASPL scripts.
+The ASPL interpreter provides a scripting language and it can parse, analyze, and execute the statement of an ASPL script.
 However, how to get the kernel to load the interpeter so that the later can execute the content of the script?

 The shebang, the first line that appears in the script of an interpreted language, dictates the starting point where the kernel will dispatch the interpreter, once dispatched the interpreter takes control then it interprets the statements of the script.
 For this to happen, the script must be executable, then the kernel reads the first two bytes in the opening line of the script, should it be matching #! then it will call exec with whatever follows #! passing any extra arguments followed (and ending) with the name of the script.
 On the UNIX system such an exec will also pass the parent environment to the interpreter.